-In so doing, the Bankruptcy Code recognizes long standing black letter law that it is a breach of fiduciary duty, a breach of the duty of loyalty, and self dealing for a trustee to divert funds that he or she holds for the benefit of another for personal benefit (i.e. paying the trustee's personal debts).
+By the provisions of the Bankruptcy Code quoted above, the Bankruptcy Code recognizes long standing black letter law that it is a breach of fiduciary duty, a breach of the duty of loyalty, and self dealing for a trustee to divert funds that he or she holds for the benefit of another for personal benefit (i.e. paying the trustee's personal debts).
 See e.g., 38 Am.
 Jur.
 2d Trusts § 381 (1992) ("A trustee is under a duty to refrain from personal traffic in, or private use, or appropriation of trust property or funds, at least without the express consent of the beneficiary.
 The trustee must not apply trust property or funds to his or her personal debts, or suffer them to be so applied."); Restatement (Third) of Trusts § 42 cmt. c (2003) ("Although a beneficial interest in a trust may generally be reached by creditors of the beneficiary . . . , the trustee's personal creditors or trustee in bankruptcy may not reach either the trust property or the trustee's nonbeneficial interest therein.").
 In other words, just because a debtor files for bankruptcy protection or reorganization does not compel the debtor to breach his or her fiduciary duties with respect to property that is held in trust.

-A true and correct copy of line 14 of the Statement of Financial Affairs that was filed with CBNA's amended schedules is attached to this Disclosure Statement as Exhibit "6".
+A true and correct copy of line 14 of the Statement of Financial Affairs that was filed with CBNA's amended schedules is attached to this Disclosure Statement as Exhibit "7".
 The property identified on line 14 includes: (1) Parish Church real property which is held by CBNA as a trustee for the benefit of the Parish Churches; (2) Endowment funds which are held by CBNA as a trustee for the benefit of certain charitable purposes; (3) custodial funds held by CBNA primarily resulting from consolidating "second collections" at church services for payment of a single check to the national charity; and (4) I.R.C. § 457 retirement accounts of certain employees.

-The Committee and certain individual tort creditors have asserted that the Parish Church real property and the Endowment funds (collectively the Parish Church real property and the Endowment funds are referred to in this Disclosure Statement as the "Contested Trust Property") should be taken and used to pay CBNA's Creditors.
-The Committee has initiated declaratory judgment litigation in order to require the use of this trust property to pay Creditors.
-The Committee alleges that CBNA claims that it is a fiduciary with respect to the Contested Trust Property as part of an elaborate and cynical asset protection scheme designed to minimize the compensation paid to victims of sexual abuse perpetrated by individuals associated with the Fairbanks Diocese.
-This characterization of CBNA's motives is deeply misguided.
+The Committee and certain individual tort creditors had asserted that the Parish Church real property and the Endowment funds (collectively the Parish Church real property and the Endowment funds are referred to in this Disclosure Statement as the "Contested Trust Property") should be taken and used to pay CBNA's Creditors and, as a result of that dispute, the Committee initiated the Declaratory Judgment Adversary Proceeding in order to require the use of this trust property to pay Creditors. substantively consolidated with CBNA's estate.
+CBNA disputes the